PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

   alter table coverage
     add square_units double precision generated always as ( st_area(area) ) stored;

-In the case that you are using older PostGIS versions, then creating a function is your best option.
-For example:
+In the case that you are using older PostGIS versions, then creating a function is your best option:

 .. code-block:: postgres